DATA-BACKED GUIDE · UPDATED JULY 2026

 - Embalming is optional and not needed for most funerals, including every direct cremation.

-- Embalming is sometimes added to quotes by default, so check whether it is on yours.
+- It is sometimes added to quotes by default, so check line by line whether it is on yours before you sign anything.

-- Embalming is more likely to be suggested if there will be an open-coffin viewing or a longer gap before the funeral.
+- It is more likely to be suggested if there will be an open-coffin viewing or a longer gap before the funeral takes place.

-- Refrigeration is the usual alternative and is standard care at no embalming cost.
+- Refrigeration is the usual alternative and is standard care included at no embalming cost, so declining rarely creates a practical problem.

-- The Standardised Price List shows the fee, so you can see it and decline if you wish.
+- The Standardised Price List shows the fee as its own line, so you can see exactly what you are being charged and decline it if you wish.

 Published and surveyed prices